-10.1.4 Research administration
+10.1.5 Research administration

-- E. Rohou is the contact for international relations for Inria Rennes Bretagne Atlantique (for scientific matters). - E. Rohou is a member of the steering committee of the high security research laboratory (LHS). - E. Rohou is a member of the steering committee of the Inria Rennes computer grid "igrida". - C. Collange is a member of the Inria Rennes information technology users committee (CUMIR). - I. Puaut is member of the Advisory board of the Euromicro Conference on Real Time Systems (ECRTS) - I. Puaut is member of the steering committee of the WCET workshop, satellite workshop to ECRTS
+- E. Rohou is the contact for international relations for Inria Rennes Bretagne Atlantique (for scientific matters).
+He co-organized the 2023 edition of the French-American Doctoral Exchange Seminar (FADEx). - E. Rohou is a member of the steering committee of the high security research laboratory (LHS). - E. Rohou is a member of the steering committee of the Inria Rennes computer grid "igrida". - I. Puaut is member of the Advisory board of the Euromicro Conference on Real Time Systems (ECRTS). - I. Puaut is member of the steering committee of the WCET workshop, satellite workshop to ECRTS.